M

 Conference Virtual Reboot

 Every year, attendees from the BC Library Conference recommend their favourite sessions.
 In the “Conference Virtual Reboot” series, BCLA is inviting a selection of presenters to replicate or reimagine their conference session as a webinar, staggering these events throughout the coming year.
-The next event is a workshop on Tues.
-April 29th at 10am called “Steps for Organizational Survival Before an Emergency” with Kaitlyn Vecchio and Melanie Reaveley.
+Our next session is called “Hitting the Limit: Trauma and Library Workers” with Mark Reinelt of ORL on Wed.
+February 11th at 2pm – 3pm.

 AI Exploration Series

 The AI Exploration Series has begun with the intention of enabling library workers to better understand, build confidence, and utilize Artificial Intelligence, machine learning, and ChatGPT in their daily work and in their support of library patrons.
 We will aim to provide practical, hands-on tutorials as well as keynote speakers on a range of issues, and discussion-based workshops that openly consider the pros and cons of this constantly evolving technology.
-Our next event is back to the basics with UVic Librarian, Rich McCue.
-The session is called “Generative AI for Research: The Basics” on Thursday May 22 at 1:30pm-3:00pm.
-Registration is now open!
+Our next event is Using AI Tools in Library Marketing with David Lee King on Thursday, February 19th at 10am – 11:15am.
+Register today.

 Accessibility